Child Bitten by a Lobster: History

-According to Roberto Longhi, this version was originally thought it was a copy and the original drawing was in Berlin in a private collection.
+According to Roberto Longhi, this version was originally thought to be a copy and that the original drawing was in Berlin in a private collection.
 It was then attributed to Santi di Tito and the Berlin drawing was then considered a copy.
 Engravings were made from this drawing.

 Description

 The child (Asdrubale Anguissola) has put his hand in a basket, where a lobster is hidden.
 He cries from the sudden pain, next to his little sister (Europa Anguissola).
 This drawing, which anticipates Caravaggio's Boy Bitten by a Lizard, depicts one of the first expressions by the artist in which a sudden physical pain provokes an outpouring of grief.
 The naturalism, deriving from the studies of physiognomy by Leonardo da Vinci, spread in 1550s Lombardy and was also taken up by Anguissola.